What types of research grants is the Office of Research responsible for? Close

 The protocol is initially reviewed for completeness, attachment of documents, and required e-signatures.
 The protocol will then be assigned to either the Committee for the Protection of Human Subjects or the Institutional Animal Care and Use Committee for review.
 Comments made by the committee will be addressed to the principal investigator (PI) by returning the protocol via the TOPAZ system.
 The PI must address the comments, then, via TOPAZ return the protocol.
 Once the committee is satisfied with the protocol contents, the protocol is placed on the agenda for the next committee meeting, at which time the committee votes on the disposition of the protocol.
 The PI will be sent notification of this disposition via TOPAZ e-mail, followed by a letter.

 The committee requests that six (6) weeks be allowed for the review.
-It may not take the full six weeks to review the protocol, however, we remind investigators that committee members are the same faculty that teach classes; attend college/school meetings; and perform other necessary administrative functions.
+It may not take the full six weeks to review the protocol, however, we remind investigators that committee members are the same faculty that teaches classes; attend college/school meetings, and perform other necessary administrative functions.

 All animal protocols are initially assigned to the Institutional Animal Care and Use Committee (IACUC); human subject protocols are reviewed to determine if they meet the standards for being classified as exempt or expedited according to 45 CFR 46 Public Welfare Department of Health and Human Services Protection of Human Subjects.
 Protocols that are not exempt or considered expedited are assigned the full committee review.

-The committees attempt to meet every four (4) weeks, however, the dates are subject to change depending on administrative commitments of the members (a quorum is required for a meeting).
+The committees attempt to meet once per month, however, the dates are subject to change depending on administrative commitments of the members (a quorum is required for a meeting).

 Because the committee members are faculty of the university whose teaching schedules vary by the semester, the committee schedule is made at the start of the Fall and Spring semesters.
-Look for the schedule to be posted on our "Protocol Process" page.
+See the

 You may visit our "Protocol Process" page, and click on the "External Protocols" tab for information and to download the documents to help you get started with this request.